-- Press the "Phone" button to begin. - After the "Ready" prompt and the following beep, say "Call." - System will prompt you to say the name of the person you want call. - After the "Ready" prompt and the following beep, say the name of the person you want to call.
-For example, you can say "John Doe," where John Doe is a previously stored name entry in the UConnectTM phone book.
-Refer to "Add Names to Your UConnectTM Phonebook," to learn how to store a name in the phone book. - The UConnectTM system will confirm the name and then dial the corresponding phone number, which may appear in the display of certain radios.
+- Press the PHONE button to begin. - After the "Ready" prompt and the following beep, say "Call."

+- The system will prompt you to say the name of the person you want to call. - After the "Ready" prompt and the following beep, say the name of the person you want to call.
+For example, you can say "John Doe," where John Doe is a previously stored name entry in the uconnect® phonebook or downloaded phonebook.
+To learn how to store a name in the phonebook, refer to "Add Names to Your uconnect® Phonebook," in the phonebook. - The uconnect® system will confirm the name and then dial the corresponding phone number, which may appear in the display of certain radios.

-Add Names to Your UConnectTM Phonebook
+Add Names to Your uconnect® Phonebook

-NOTE: Adding names to phone book is recommended when vehicle is not in motion.
+NOTE: Adding names to the uconnect® phonebook is recommended when the vehicle is not in motion.

-- Press the "Phone" button to begin. - After the "Ready" prompt and the following beep, say "Phonebook New Entry." - When prompted, say the name of the new entry.
+• Press the PHONE button to begin.

+- After the "Ready" prompt and the following beep, say "Phonebook New Entry." - When prompted, say the name of the new entry.
 Use of long names helps the voice recognition and it is recommended.
-For example, say "Robert Smith" or "Robert" instead of "Bob." - When prompted, enter the number designation (e.g., "Home," "Work," "Mobile," or "Pager").
-This will allow you to store multiple numbers for each phone book entry, if desired. - When prompted, recite the phone number for the phone book entry that you are adding.
+For example, say "Robert Smith" or 3 "Robert" instead of "Bob." - When prompted, enter the number designation (e.g., "Home," "Work," "Mobile," or "Pager").
+This will allow you to store multiple numbers for each phonebook entry, if desired. - When prompted, recite the phone number for the phonebook entry that you are adding.

-After you are finished adding an entry into the phone book, you will be given the opportunity to add more phone numbers to the current entry or to return to the main menu.
+After you are finished adding an entry into the phonebook, you will be given the opportunity to add more phone numbers to the current entry or to return to the main menu.

-The UConnectTM system will allow you to enter up to 32 2 names in the phone book with each name having up to four associated phone numbers and designations.
-Each language has a separate 32-name phone book accessible only in that language.
+The uconnect® phone will allow you to enter up to 32 names in the phonebook with each name having up to four associated phone numbers and designations.
+Each language has a separate 32-name phonebook accessible only in that language.
+In addition, if equipped and supported by your phone, uconnect® phone automatically downloads your cellular phone's phonebook.